Quick Build ’69 Corvette

 Big progress today.
 Engine assembly was complete and detailed it with panel line accent and plug wires.
 Once the engine was complete, I attached the it to the chassis along with the drive shaft and exhaust.
 Body prep was complete having smoothed out the last few blemishes, spot primed, sanded and sprayed in color.
 I started with decanted paint to fill in the panel lines and then finished with the spray can.

 What I’ve learned through this build shortly after finishing a very similar kit is that I remember all of the corrections I had to make in order to make all of the parts fit.
 The hood and engine bay opening need massaging to make them fit and open smoothly.
 The radiator shroud needs to be shaved in order to give room for the hood to close.
-In the end, this will go smoothly knowing the ins and outs of the kit itself.
+In the end, this went smoothly knowing the ins and outs of the kit itself.